leclere/leclere.github.io/_teaching/1-OS.md

 lesson: 1
 ---

+* Course schedule modified: Stochastic Programming full day on the 17th*

 This is a master level course about stochastic optimization that take place at ENSTA-Paris, room 1226.
 See [here](https://www.ensta-paris.fr/en/addresses-and-contacts) for access information.